Corbin Harney: Work and activism

 Harney devoted his life to working to save the land on which his people have survived for thousands of years.
 The United States Government has exploded more than 1,000 nuclear weapons at the Nevada Test Site, which is located on Western Shoshone land from the Treaty of Ruby Valley (1863).

-Harney spent most of his time travelling around the world spreading a message about the dangers of nuclear energy and nuclear weapons.
+Harney spent most of his time traveling around the world spreading a message about the dangers of nuclear energy and nuclear weapons.

 In 1989, Harney visited the former Soviet hydrogen bomb testing site in Semipalatinsk, Kazakhstan.
 He reported that he saw victims of the radiation in hospitals that he visited, people who lived close to the Russian nuclear test site.
 Harney talked about the contamination of water in his writings and speeches.
 He said:" I didn't really understand what I was told until I went to Kazakhstan in Russia.
 Kazakhstan is where Russia tested hydrogen bombs for many years.
 Over there I saw water that looks like clean water, but people can't drink it because it is contaminated with radiation ... [t]he nature put all the living things here for us to take care of, not to destroy them."

 In 1994 he founded the Shundahai Network ("shundahai" translates to "peace and harmony with all creation") where he remained as board chair until his death.
 In 2003 received the International Nuclear Free Future Solutions award.

 Harney's experiences with victims of the nuclear weapons testing, particularly the "Downwinders" of the Western United States, gave credibility to his words.
 Downwinders refers to the US citizens that were downwind from the atomic bomb tests in Nevada.
 Harney was a keynote speaker at the Atomic and Hydrogen Bomb Conference in 2001, in Nagasaki, Japan, where he was able to speak with still-recovering survivors of the testing (in the Marshall Islands, and other South Pacific atolls) or use (Hiroshima and Nagasaki) of nuclear weapons.

 He was also the founder and director of Poo Ha Bah, a traditional healing center in Tecopa, California."I have established Poo-Ha-Bah for all the people.
 Poo-Ha-Bah in my language is a very important word--it's talking about Doctor Water.
 My people have always traveled for many miles to get into different kinds of healing waters."
 Trained from childhood in the traditional Newe ways of medicine and spirituality (the two are not viewed separately), Harney noted the extinction of medicinal plants due to the toxins of mining, and the disappearance of many birds and other animals that once roamed the Newe homelands.

 Harney completed arrangements for the publication of his second book, "The Nature Way", shortly before his death.
 In this book he shares the traditional knowledge of his people, the Newe.